Latitude : '+35.202431' or '+35:12:08.8'

-Every Wednesday night while OU is in session, the Physics and Astronomy department sponsors FREE public star parties on the roof of the observatory, which is located on the East side of Asp Avenue just South of Lindsey Avenue.
-Look for the building with the white dome on top.
-To reach the roof, climb the exterior staircase on the West side of the building.
+Every Wednesday night while OU is in session, the Physics and Astronomy department sponsors FREE public star parties on the roof of the Lin Hall observatory, which is located on the just south of the campus Bizzell Memorial Library.
+Look for the building with the silver dome on top.
+To reach the roof, enter the east stairwell and take the elevator to the 3rd floor.

 A typical night could include a planet or two, binary stars, star clusters, or maybe one of the brighter nebulae.
 All ages are welcome, but we ask that younger children be under adult supervision at all times.